kivensolo/GreekMythologyRep/README.md

 # GreekMythologyRep
-The record of learning Android every thing.
+A record of learning the knowledge points of all parts of Android.
+And will be continuously updated.